joshtynjala/flexwires/readme.txt

 Release Notes:
 ---------------------------------------------------------------------------------

+The Next Release
+   * Fixed issue where connecting property of WireManager could be incorrectly set to false.
+   * Fixed null reference error in WireJack when calling disconnectAll().
+   * WireJack skin now properly changes state when enabled changes.

 07/01/2010 - 1.1.0
    * Added "hasActiveConnectionRequest" to IWireManager and implementations.
    * Added "clickToDrag" static property to WireJack class as an alternative